Didisimmons/Task/README.md

 # **UX Development**
 ### **USER STORIES**
 #### **NEW USER OR RETURNING USERS**
-As a new user/ registered shopper, I want to:
+As a new user/ registered user, I want to:
 1. Be able to find weather information easier.
 2. Be able to save Country and City data in order to easily access more weather information about a saved city.
 3. Be able to delete Country and City data along with its metadata.